MilaTost/ExpEvo_with_replicated_selection/README.md

 <img src="https://user-images.githubusercontent.com/63467079/150105713-a27b5365-4822-483e-abe4-6fff10332bc7.png" width="600" height="360"> <br />
 The computation of the t-test statistic and the script for plotting the measured phenotypes across all years are available in the `Phenotypic_data_analysis.R` script.
 ### Realized heritability from the Breeder's equation
 The realized heritability was calcaluated according to (Lush, 1937).
 This is done by the `Calculation_of_the_realized_heritability.R` script.
-To calculate the realized heritability the selection differential and the response to selection are calculated between the different generations of selection. <br />
+To calculate the realized heritability the selection differential and the response to selection are calculated between the different generations of selection.
+In the following example the realized heritability was calculated between generation 0 and generation 1 of the subpopulations short plants 1. <br />

 ```{r}
 calculated_realized_herit <- function(Data_Gen1,